What does a conservator do? What are the duties of a guardian for the elderly? What happens if a conservator breaches their duties?

 What Can a Conservator Not Do?

 Because of the vast amount of power both conservators of the estate and conservators of the person have over conservatees, there is potential for misconduct.
-To prevent this form of elder abuse, it is important to point out what is not considered one of the duties of a guardian for the elderly.
+To prevent this form of elder abuse, it is important to both become familiar with the signs of conservatorship abuse and what the duties of a guardian for the elderly/conservator do not include.

 Neither type of conservator is permitted to: